yanlaichen/ACCOMPLISH-Computing-Modules/Numerical Integration/README.md

 The student's mission is to study different numerical integration methods and finish the subroutines/functions for each methods.
 The blank parts are under the routine "function Calculate_pushbutton_Callback(hObject, eventdata, handles)".

 # Videos
-See the video for a full introduction of this module, and this one for a demo of the Matlab code.
+See [this video](https://youtu.be/PRmiJUiIaqs) for a full introduction of this module, and [this one](https://youtu.be/8506pe5L7JA) for a demo of the Matlab code.